FireDynamics/LectureFireSimulation/book/content/overview/01_overview.md

 ## General Information

-The lecture *Fire Simulations* at the University of Wuppertal is organised by the chair [Computational Civil Engineering (CCE)](https://cce.uni-wuppertal.de/).
+The lecture *Fire Simulations* at the University of Wuppertal is organised by the chair of [Computational Civil Engineering (CCE)](https://cce.uni-wuppertal.de/).
 The 2019 founded chair is mainly concerned with the research and development of new computer-based models.
 The focus of the application is the numerical simulation of fire and smoke propagation in buildings.

 ![topics](./figs/fire_banner.png)